 Tuition Management Systems enables registered students to spread payments over 10 monthly payments.
 The only cost for the plan is an annual/semester enrollment fee.
 Payment Plans are available for current year charges only.

 - Full Year Fall & Spring plus enrollment fee

 - Semester plan for Fall or Spring plus enrollment fee (each semester)

 Students enrolled with Tuition Management Systems (TMS) should have half of the total contract deducted from the balance due.
 You should remit the difference, if any, by the due date indicated on your eBill.

 Enroll online or call 800.722.4867.

 Undergraduate tuition and fees are based on an assumption of full-time status (12 or more credits).
 If you are taking fewer than 12 credits, the charges can be prorated.
 Please contact the University Enrollment Center for the correct charges.
 Graduate and non-degree tuition and fees are based on actual course registration.

 Student health insurance

 All students should either enroll in or waive the insurance by the due date indicated on the student invoice.
-All students who have not either enrolled in or waived the university health insurance plan by the due date of the bill will have a registration hold placed on their accounts.
+All students who have not enrolled in or waived the University health insurance plan by the due date of the bill will have a registration hold placed on their accounts.